2006 European heatwave: Russia

+One day in August Stavropol reached +39.7 C.

 Period after the heat wave

 Due to the extreme heat in July 2006, the ocean water reached a temperature normally reached in September.
 This increase in water temperature led to faster evaporation of ocean waters, making August one of the cloudiest and wettest months in recorded history in various western European countries.
 Many weather experts report this to be a direct consequence of the heat wave, as the high evaporation rate caused the atmosphere to generate many low pressure areas.

 Despite this, September 2006 was again the warmest September on record, in the UK and elsewhere, due to high ocean temperatures, altered atmospheric pressure zones, and consequent different wind directions over Europe.
 The pressure zone changes were a consequence of the extra-tropical remnants of Atlantic hurricanes settling over the British Isles.

 The Met Office announced on 16 October 2006 that the extended summer of May to September 2006 was the hottest summer ever recorded, the Central England temperature mean temperature of 16.2 C for this summer was 2 C-change warmer than the average temperatures of 1961–1990.